xpqz/documentation/dotnet-interface/docs/accessing-net-classes/handling-pointers-with-dyalog.md

 Certain .NET methods take parameters that are pointers.

-An example is the DivRem method that is provided by the System.Math class.
+An example is the `DivRem` method that is provided by the `System.Math` class.
 This method performs an integer division, returning the quotient as its result, and the remainder in an address specified as a pointer by the calling program.

 APL does not have a mechanism for dealing with pointers, so Dyalog provides a .NET class for this purpose.
-This is the Dyalog.ByRef class, which is a provided by an Assembly that is loaded automatically by the Dyalog APL program.
+This is the `Dyalog.ByRef` class, which is a provided by an Assembly that is loaded automatically by the Dyalog APL program.

 Firstly, to gain access to the Dyalog .NET Namespace, it must be specified by `⎕USING`.
-Note that you need not specify the Assembly (DLL) from which it is obtained (the  Bridge DLL), because (like mscorlib.dll) it is automatically loaded by when APL starts.
+Note that you need not specify the Assembly (DLL) from which it is obtained (the  Bridge DLL), because (like `mscorlib.dll`) it is automatically loaded by when APL starts.
 ```apl
       ⎕USING←'System' 'Dyalog'
 ```

-The Dyalog.ByRef class represents a pointer to an object of type System.Object.
+The `Dyalog.ByRef` class represents a pointer to an object of type `System.Object`.
 It has a number of constructors, some of which are used internally by APL itself.
-You only need to be concerned about two of them; the one that takes no parameters, and the one that takes a single parameter of type System.Object.
+You only need to be concerned about two of them; the one that takes no parameters, and the one that takes a single parameter of type `System.Object`.
 The former is used to create an empty pointer; the latter to create a pointer to an object or some data.

 For example, to create an empty pointer:
 ```apl